Fall Handprint Tree Craft (Painting With Pom Poms)

 Here’s the process for making this craft.
 I’ve included step-by-step pics to show you exactly what we did!

-Let your child (and their friends) trace their hand and a portion of their wrist on brown construction paper with a pencil.
+Let your child trace their hand and a portion of their wrist on brown construction paper with a pencil.

-Assist the child(ren) if they need assistance or are too young.
+Assist them if they need assistance or are too young.

 child tracing hand on construction paper